HarkSpace/Hark/CONTRIBUTING.md

 ## Celebrate 🎉

 Congratulations!
-Your contribution is now part of HuLa. 🥳
+Your contribution is now part of Hark. 🥳

-Thank you for making HuLa even more magical.
+Thank you for making Hark even more magical.
 We can't wait to see what you create! 🌠

 Happy Coding! 🚀